MiswaQ/FantasyBlog/README.md

 #### The home page
 ![The home page](https://res.cloudinary.com/miswaq/image/upload/v1708790585/Fantasy/The_homepage_pm3vol.png)
 <br>
-The homepage gives the user a good ide of what this blog is about, with a fantasy image of a dragon as a header, and a list of blog posts down below that.
+The homepage gives the user a good idea of what this blog is about, with a fantasy image of a dragon as a header, and a list of blog posts down below that.
 The blog posts are listed after one another to give the user an opportunity to choose which one of them the user is interested in reading more about.

 #### Sign Up page
 ![Sign Up page](https://res.cloudinary.com/miswaq/image/upload/v1708863863/Fantasy/Sign_Up_page_aq4hag.png)